-The provision of accommodations is based upon assessment of the current impact of the student’s disabilities on his or her academic performance.
+The provision of accommodations is based on assessment of the current impact of the student’s disabilities on his or her academic performance.
 Documentation that is outdated or inadequate in scope or content; does not address the student’s current level of functioning; or does not address changes in the student’s performance since the previous assessment was conducted may not support requested accommodations.
-When appropriate, additional documentation will be requested.
+When appropriate, additional supportive documentation will be requested.

 Documentation necessary to substantiate a disability should include:

 - A statement, on letterhead, by a qualified health professional, such as a psychiatrist or clinical psychologist;

 - A summary of assessment procedures, evaluation instruments used to make the diagnosis, and a summary of evaluation results;

 - The statement should include a specific diagnosis, the nature of the disability, functional limitations, current status of the student, and any recommendations for support.
 These recommendations should be supported by the evaluation;